vacp2p/rfc/content/docs/rfcs/51/README.md

 ## Rendezvous Hashing

 Also known as the Highest Random Weight (H.R.W.) method, has many properties useful for shard selection.
-- Distributed agreement.
-Local only computation without communication.
+- Local only computation without communication.
-- Load balancing.
-Content topics are spread as equally as possible to shards.
+- Content topics are spread as equally as possible to shards.
-- Minimal disruption.
-Content topics switch shards infrequently.
+- Content topics switch shards infrequently.
-- Low overhead.
-Easy to compute.
+- Easy to compute.

 ### Algorithm

 For each shard,
-hash using Sha2-256 the concatenation of the content topic `application` field (N U.T.F.-8 bytes), `version` (N U.T.F.-8 bytes), the `cluster` index (2 bytes) and the `shard` index (2 bytes) take the first 64 bits of the hash, divided by 2^64, compute the natural logarithm of this number then take the negative of the weight (default 1.0) divided by it.
+hash using Sha2-256 the concatenation of the content topic `application` field (UTF-8 string of N bytes), `version` (UTF-8 string of N bytes), the `cluster` index (2 bytes) and the `shard` index (2 bytes) take the first 64 bits of the hash, divided by 2^64-1, compute the natural logarithm of this number then take the negative of the weight (default 1.0) divided by it.
 Finally, sort the shard value pairs.